andromeda/lya/README.md

 [hookref]: #hook-reference

 In Lya, hooks are JavaScript functions called at well-defined times to influence either Lya's behavior, or a subject's behavior.
-When and where the hooks are called are significant.

-Hooks are always normal JavaScript functions, but hooks injected into subjects are typically [cross-phase hooks][].
+Hooks injected into subjects are typically [cross-phase hooks][].

 Hooks may start with `on`, `before`, or `after` to clarify their temporal relationship with an event.